 Update your furniture

-If you’ve been using the same furniture outside for a while, it might be time to look at some new furniture.
-Though designed to be outside, your furniture has likely had to withstand a decent amount of wear and tear over the years and might have taken more damage than you realize.
+If you’ve been using the same furniture outside for a while, it might be time to look at some pieces.
+Though designed to be outside, your patio furniture has likely had to withstand a decent amount of wear and tear over the years and might be more damaged than you realize.
 Try to keep an eye out for things that need to be replaced, or at least restored, before having guests over.